Japanese$$spring-mountain-chinatownSun 09:00-17:00

 Tip: Get on the Yelp waitlist before you arrive; tonkotsu with a kaedama noodle refill is the standard, the seasonal limited bowls go on the chalk wall.

-Vintner Grill in Summerlin Las Vegas is the patio bistro at the back of a West Charleston office park, with a Mediterranean menu and a covered garden that runs lunch through dinner.
+Vintner Grill in Summerlin Las Vegas is the patio bistro at the back of a West Charleston office park, with a Mediterranean menu and a covered garden.

 Why locals love it: Tucked at the back of a Summerlin office park, the garden patio is one of the valley's best-kept Sunday brunch rooms.